phlex-ruby/.github/profile/README.md

 ### Security 🚨

 If you’ve found a potential security issue, please email [security@phlex.fun](mailto:security@phlex.fun).
+DO NOT OPEN AN ISSUE OR PULL REQUEST WITH A FIX.

 ### Community 🙌